Baker v Willoughby

-Baker v Willoughby (1969) was a Judicial Committee of the House of Lords case decision on causation in the law of torts, notable for its idiosyncratic facts.
+Baker v Willoughby [1969] UKHL 8 was a Judicial Committee of the House of Lords case decision on causation in the law of torts, notable for its idiosyncratic facts.
 The case is concerned with the question of "breaking the chain of causation", or novus actus interveniens.

 Facts

 Mr Baker (the plaintiff) was knocked down by the defendant's car, leaving him with a stiff ankle of his left leg and reduced mobility and income.
 After the accident but before the trial, Mr Baker was shot by a robber in his injured leg and the leg had to be amputated.

 The defendant argued that the injuries he had caused to Mr Baker were obviated by the later accident.
 His argument was based on causation: the shooting was an intervening event, which was not caused by his negligent driving and the amputation of the man's leg meant that the defendant could not be held accountable for any loss, since the damage he had done previously no longer existed.